DanielPDWalker/rollbot-discordbot/README.md

 This will roll two 8 sided dice and add 3 to the result.
 This will only show you the total value at the end of the roll and modifier.
 (The modifier can be negative as well)

 - !rollout 5d20
-Will roll five 20 sided dice, and post a message containing what each dice rolled as well as a final message with the total.
+Will roll five 20 sided dice, and post a message containing what each dice rolled as well as a final message with the total. (!rollout doesnt support the above modifiers at the moment).

 ## Requirements